Klippekort

 That means you don't have to have a 6-zone klippekort if you are going to be going through 6 zones.
 You can use your 2-zone card by clipping it 3 times.

-See the chart below to help you determine what you need.
+See the chart below to help you determine what type of klippekort you need.
+What is most economical?

 "Voksen" is adult